michaelybecker/LightRun/README.md

 ### Instructions:
 * Mouse to orbit camera
-* Space to switch between 3 skinned mesh as particle sources
+* Arrows / WASD to move
+* Space for metamorphosis

 _Big thanks to [Keiijiro](https://github.com/keijiro) for [smrvfx](https://github.com/keijiro/Smrvfx) and his [audio spectrum analyzer](https://github.com/keijiro/unity-audio-spectrum), which were great starting points for what I needed_